-13.5.1.2 Appealing Level Placement
+12.3.2.5 Appealing Level Placement

 Students may appeal their initial placement by completing a "Level Change Request Form" from the third day of classes.
+This form is available in Room 232.
 Any student level changes are discussed by the teacher, student and administrators as well as reviewing the placement test scores and finalized by the fifth day of classes.
 After that day, there are no further changes to students' levels.